 Occasionally I snuck a glance at my favorite lady, she was smiling.
-She wouldn’t be a 10 in anyone’s book, I don’t feel, but sometimes you see someone that has that magnetism, that look of familiarity, that rare combo of features that flip your switch, that’s what she had.
+She wouldn’t be a 10 in anyone’s book I don’t feel, but sometimes you see someone who has that magnetism, that look of familiarity, that rare combo of features that flip your switch, that’s what she had.

 As I was leaving I glanced back at the lady I fancied and noted she was still smiling.

-I walked around the block a couple times, took the long way back to the apt.
+I walked around the block a couple of times, took the long way back to the apt.

 I was only a 5 min walk to the bus station and had a bit over an hour before my bus was scheduled to leave so I played with the cat for a bit.

-I usually am not a cat fan, I get ignored by people all the time so getting a pet who pretty much ignores you until you want to be left alone isn’t my dream pet but I liked playful cats.
+I usually am not a cat fan, I get ignored by people all the time so getting a pet who pretty much ignores you until you want to be left alone isn’t my dream, but I liked playful cats.